alcomposer/plugdata_wiki_wip/UI-Overview.md

 Parameters are added with a default name, *param1,2,3 etc* which can be changed by double-clicking on the name area. :warning: Changing the name will not change the name at this point of any parameters already added to the canvas.

-Parameters can added to any canvas by click and dragging over the name area, and dropping into a canavs of your choice.
+Parameters can be added to any canvas by click and dragging over the name area, and dropping into a canavs of your choice.

 Clicking the flippy triangle will expose the parameter settings, such as range and mode.